BEAJousama/Cloud-I/Inception/README.md

         wp core install --url=$DOMAIN_NAME \
                         --title="Inception" \
-                        --admin_name=bbrahim \
+                        --admin_name=obeaj \
                         --admin_password=admin@42 \
-                        --admin_email=bbrahim@student.1337.ma --path=/var/www/html/ --allow-root
+                        --admin_email=obeaj@student.1337.ma --path=/var/www/html/ --allow-root
         - The command wp core install is used to install the WordPress core files, and set up the initial configuration for a new WordPress site.
             - `--url=$DOMAIN_NAME` is used to set the URL of the website, which will be used to access the site.
             - `--title="Inception"` sets the title of the website.
-            - `--admin_name=bbrahim` sets the username for the administrator account of the website.
+            - `--admin_name=obeaj` sets the username for the administrator account of the website.
             - `--admin_password=admin@42` sets the password for the administrator account of the website.
-            - `--admin_email=bbrahim@student.1337.ma` sets the email address for the administrator account of the website.
+            - `--admin_email=obeaj@student.1337.ma` sets the email address for the administrator account of the website.
             - `--path=/var/www/html/` specifies the path where the WordPress files are located.
             - `--allow-root` allows the command to be executed with root privileges.